Arts in Australia: Classical music

 The earliest Western musical influences in Australia can be traced back to two distinct sources: the first free settlers who brought with them the European classical music tradition, and the large body of convicts and sailors, who brought the traditional folk music of England, Ireland, Scotland and Wales.
-The practicalities of building a colony mean that there is very little music extant from this early period although there are samples of music originating from Hobart and Sydney that date back to the early 19th century.
+The practicalities of building a colony mean that there is little music extant from this early period although there are samples of music originating from Hobart and Sydney that date back to the early 19th century.

 Nellie Melba (1861–1931) travelled to Europe in 1886 to commence her international career as an opera singer.
 She became among the best known Australians of the period and participated in early gramophone recording and radio broadcasting.

 The establishment of choral societies (c.
 1850) and symphony orchestras (c.
-1890) led to increased compositional activity, although many Australian classical composers attempted to work entirely within European models.
-A lot of works leading up to the first part of the 20th century were heavily influenced by the folk music of other countries (Percy Grainger's Country Gardens of 1918 being a good example of this) and a very conservative British orchestral tradition.
+1890) led to increased compositional activity, although a number of Australian classical composers attempted to work entirely within European models.
+A lot of works leading up to the first part of the 20th century were heavily influenced by the folk music of other countries (Percy Grainger's Country Gardens of 1918 being a good example of this) and a conservative British orchestral tradition.

 In the war and post-war eras, as pressure built to assert a national identity in the face of the looming superpower of the United States and the "motherland" Britain, composers looked to their surroundings for inspiration.
 John Antill and Peter Sculthorpe began to incorporate elements of Aboriginal music, and Richard Meale drew influence from south-east Asia (notably using the harmonic properties of the Balinese Gamelan, as had Percy Grainger in an earlier generation).